-As the name suggests, the Google Sheets UNIQUE formula enables you to pull out unique rows from a range, discarding any data that’s duplicated.
+As the name suggests, the Google Sheets UNIQUE function enables you to pull out unique rows from a range, discarding any data that’s duplicated.
 This is really handy when you have a large volume of data, such as responses from a Google Form.
-UNIQUE allows you to quickly identify which values (e.g. a person, or a product name) occur only once in the dataset.
+UNIQUE allows you to quickly identify which values (e.g., a person, or a product name) appear only once in the dataset.

-If you’re familiar with Microsoft Excel, you probably know the Remove Duplicates function which enables you to get rid of any repeated values in a range of data.
-Google Sheets does not have the same function but it has an alternative for removing duplicates: you guessed it,
+If you’re familiar with Microsoft Excel, you probably know the Remove Duplicates option that enables you to find and delete any repeated values in a range of data.
+Google Sheets does not have the same feature but it has an alternative for removing duplicates: you guessed it, the UNIQUE function.

-- range – this is the group of cells that the formula references and returns unique or distinct values from
+- range – this is the group of cells that the function references and returns unique or distinct values from

 I will use a similar dataset to the example in the first image.